theupdateframework/pep-on-pypi-with-tuf/README.rst

 *snapshot* key.

-Finally, a compromise of the PyPI infrastructure MAY introduce malicious updates to *binned* projects because the keys for those roles are online.
+Finally, a compromise of the PyPI infrastructure MAY introduce malicious updates to *bins* projects because the keys for those roles are online.